Fano 3-folds from homogeneous vector bundles over Grassmannians: Introduction

 \subsection{Acknowledgements}

 We are indebted to Daniele Faenzi for many enlightening suggestions.
 Thanks to Vladimiro Benedetti, Marcello Bernardara, Giovanni Mongardi, and Miles Reid for useful discussions.
+We also thank the referees for their useful comments.
 EF and FT were partially supported by a ``Research in Paris'' grant held at Institut Henri Poincar\'e.
 We thank the institute for the excellent working conditions.
 We acknowledge the Laboratoire Paul Painlev\'e -- Universit\'e de Lille, the Dipartimento di Matematica ``Giuseppe Peano'' -- Universit\`a di Torino and INdAM for partial support as well.
 All three authors are members of INdAM-GNSAGA.